Client Spotlight: Alberta Mentorship Program

 We really believe in the value of this project and the hard work that we’ve done with the whole AMP team.
 You can help us and the Alberta Mentorship Program if mentorship and supporting newcomers in a few ways:

-Try out our resources.
-After the launch, we will be sharing our free Resource Guide and website so you have lots of templates, forms, samples, information that will support you whether you are a mentorship program, potential employer, mentor, or mentee.
-Sign up for our virtual launch and get the guide straight to your inbox.
+Check out our website, www.albertamentorship.ca, for lots of templates, forms, samples, information that will support you whether you are a mentorship program, potential employer, mentor, or mentee.